department-of-veterans-affairs/va.gov-team/products/harassment-reporting/product-outline.md

 - For the future iteration, anyone (Veteran, family-member, employee)
   - anyone who wants to report a civil rights violation
-  - anyone experiencing harassment, sexual harassment or sexual assault
+  - anyone experiencing harassment, sexual harassment or sexual assault.

 ---